Volakile/Pi/README.md

 By default pihole comes with a few blocklists, we need to bulk this out.
 We can use some other lists available on the internet.

-On the Pihole admin page, navigate to:
+On the Pihole admin page, on the sidebar navigate to:
-1) Settings
+1) Domains
-2) On the top, Blocklists
+2) Remove the ones that are there (you re-add them below)
-3) Remove the ones that are there (you re-add them below)
+3) Copy the below list and paste into the 'Domain:' box, you can do it all in one hit as they will seperate by a space
-4) Copy the below list and paste into the blocklist area, you can do it all in one hit as they're on a new line
+4) Click Add to Blacklist:

 ```
 https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts